SET(1P) POSIX Programmer's Manual SET(1P)

 shell.
 In early versions of the Bourne shell the construct set

-name= value had to be used to assign values to shell variables.
+name=value had to be used to assign values to shell variables.

 The problem with -k is that the behavior affects parsing, virtu-

 ally precluding writing any compilers.
-To explain the behavior
+To explain the behavior of

-is implementation-defined.
+implementation-defined.
 For example:

 set -k; echo name=value